-For example, in a letter dated February 10, 2005, addressed to Gary Ruskin, Executive Director, Commercial Alert (February 2005 Ruskin Letter) (available at https://www.ftc.gov/system/files/documents/advisory\opinions/letter-commercial-alert-applying-commission-policy-determine-case-case-basis-whether-particular/050210productplacemen.pdf), the FTC stated that not every sponsored product placement without a disclosure is misleading, using as an example the American Idol judges with their ubiquitous Coke cups.
-According to the February 2005 Ruskin Letter,
+For example, in a letter dated February 10, 2005, addressed to Gary Ruskin, Executive Director, Commercial Alert (February 2005 Ruskin Letter), the FTC stated that not every sponsored product placement without a disclosure is misleading, using as an example the American Idol judges with their ubiquitous Coke cups.

 Some products appear in programming because advertisers pay for such placement, while other products appear because of the creative judgment of the program's writers.
-We are not aware of any empirical data concerning whether consumers distinguish between these two uses of products in programming. . . .
-Assuming, however, that consumers are not aware when an advertiser has paid for a product to appear in programming, . . . it does not appear that failure to identify the placement as advertising violates Section 5 of the FTC Act.
+We are not aware of any empirical data concerning whether consumers distinguish between these two uses of products in programming....
+Assuming, however, that consumers are not aware when an advertiser has paid for a product to appear in programming,...it does not appear that failure to identify the placement as advertising violates Section 5 of the FTC Act.

-The FTC explained that "the rationale for disclosing that an advertiser paid for a product placement" is generally absent when all that occurs is the product's placement on-screen without any claims about the product's attributes.
-February 2005 Ruskin Letter.
+The FTC explained that "the rationale for disclosing that an advertiser paid for a product placement" generally is absent when all that occurs is the product's placement on-screen without any claims about the product's attributes.

-More recently, the Business Guide reached the same conclusion.
-The Business Guide includes an example involving product placement in a video game in which game characters wear a particular clothing brand or drink a beverage but do not make objective product claims.
+More recently, the Business Guide reaches the same conclusion.
+The Business Guide includes an example involving product placement in a video game where game characters wear a particular clothing brand or drink a beverage but do not make objective product claims.
 No disclosure is required.
-See Business Guide, Pt II, Example 10.